Firm dollar, weak Europe crimp U.S. industrials' sales

 “We’re at the upper boundary of where profit margins can go.
 They’re not going to expand further,” Goddard said, adding that margins are not likely to collapse, barring another recession.

-Industrial companies cut costs so deeply during the most recent recession, they now deserve higher valuations, Capital Advisors’ Goddard said, noting it is unusual for a growth stock fund to own names like GE, Eaton Corp, General Motors Co, FedEx Corp and Swiss-based conglomerate ABB Ltd, a GE peer.
+Industrial companies cut costs so deeply during the most recent recession, they now deserve higher valuations, Capital Advisors’ Goddard said, noting it is unusual for a growth stock fund to own names like GE, Eaton Corp (ETN.N), General Motors Co (GM.N), FedEx Corp (FDX.N) and Swiss-based conglomerate ABB Ltd ABBN.VX, a GE peer.

 Top GE and Honeywell executives said the third quarter may represent the greatest hit their results take from exchange-rate fluctuations, since the comparison was against a third quarter of 2011 when the dollar was falling after a standoff in Washington over whether to allow a U.S. debt default.